sooda/rotuli/design.rst

 I guess Jekyll would be good enough, too, just quickly skimmed it.

 Here's some mixed things I want for the new blog and for the engine.
+"Hold on, let me overthink this."

+Not having special handling for blog posts that are going to be like 99% of the content is probably a biiig mistake in the long run, but oh gosh, a magic directory for "posts" or "content" simply doesn't *feel* right to me.
+Just don't want to separate text and images, for example.

 good looking samples